John-Mulkearns/Discovery/README.md

 # Discovery

 ### This repo has 33 commits, the following list identifies more than 175 distinctive steps,
-each of which might have involved multiple individual commits would have brought the total to over 1000 commits.
+each one of which might have itself have involved multiple individual commits, possibly bringing the repo total to 1000 commits.

-> So either way as a record of work activity these are simplifications
+_So either way as a record of work activity these 33 repo commit titles are summaries_

 1. Creating the .Net API Project using the dotnet CLI.